30-Second Overview

 Development Positioning

-- Emphasis on combining traditional crafts with contemporary creation
+- Emphasizes the integration of traditional crafts and contemporary creation

 - Emphasis on cultural preservation and innovation